In this section:

 - Assess COVID-19 symptoms.

-- Complete registration paperwork and check-in for procedures and office visits.
+- Electronically complete registration paperwork and check-in for procedures and office visits.

-- Provide consent to procedures, medications and other treatments.
+- Electronically provide and sign consent to procedures, medications and other treatments.

-- Communicate with their physicians and request prescription refills.
+- Communicate with physicians and request prescription refills.

 - View test and lab results, medical records, physician notes and immunization history.